 An injured worker obtains an assessment from an AMS of their choice.

-Once they have made their selection, you and the injured worker will need to register the selection by completing the Form AMS 1: Request for Assessment by Approved Medical Specialist of a Workers’ Degree of Permanent Impairment available on the Workers forms page.
+Once they have made their selection, you and the injured worker will need to register the selection by completing the Form AMS 1: Request for Assessment by Approved Medical Specialist of a Workers’ Degree of Permanent Impairment.

 The injured worker will be required to attend the assessment at an arranged time, date and place.